RAHUL-SADHU/RSPlacePicker/README.md

 ## Setup
 1. Add Google Play Services to your project - [How to](https://developers.google.com/android/guides/setup).
 2. Sign up for API keys - [How to](https://developers.google.com/places/android-sdk/signup)
+   - Make sure your api key is not restricted.
 3. Add the Android API key to your AndroidManifest file as in the [sample project](https://github.com/RAHUL-SADHU/RSPlacePicker/blob/master/app/src/main/AndroidManifest.xml).

 ### Add code your activity